Well, I Did It Again! I Traded for Another Used Rv, a Motorhome.

 And, I guess she's right.
 There is only one rule that will be followed when a salesman and a potential customer face off.

-The salesman is going to do every thing they can to get as much of your money as they can.
+The sales people are going to do everything they can to get as much of your money as they can.
 And, in retrospect, you, the customer should be doing everything you can to keep as much of your money as you can.

-This is the way I am and often the language used can be a little harsh.
-But, like I said, it's my money and I don't have much, so I want to keep it as long as possible.
+This is the way I am and often the language used during this kind of dealing can be a little harsh.
+But, like I said, it's my money and I don't have much left at this time in my life, so I want to keep what I have as long as possible.